ZhenyingZhu/StudyNotes/CSharpAndDotNET.md

   - class
   - interface
   - array: multi-dimensional `int[,]`
-  - delegate: `delegate int D(...)`, references to methods with a particular parameter list and return type
+  - delegate: `delegate int D(...)`, references to methods with a particular parameter list and return type.
+It can be used to replace a static method in UTs.

 Boxing: `int i = 1; object o = i;`; Unboxing: `int j = (int)o;`